Stainless Steel Grades

 Stainless Grades PREN Values Features/Benefits Useful For In Action

-410 SS 11 A Martensitic grade that can be hardened by heat treatment Self-drilling (into metal) screws in non-coastal and less corrosive environments (e.g. interior use) Stainless Stairwell
+410 11 A Martensitic grade that can be hardened by heat treatment Self-drilling (into metal) screws in non-coastal and less corrosive environments (e.g. interior use) Stainless Stairwell

-420 SS 12
+420 12

 • A nickel-free grade with high carbon